 Carolyn has been a constant source of legal knowledge, support, and advice of the highest calibre, for the higher education sector.
 She returned to her university of study, Birmingham, and established and grew the University's in-house legal team.
 Carolyn was instrumental in establishing the first university training school, an overseas campus in Dubai, and a range of enduring projects which have positively contributed to the sector.
 In 2016, she received an OBE for services to legal services and higher education.
 She has been an incredible mentor to so many lawyers, and was a founding member of AULP with Brian Harvey at the University of Birmingham.
-Its purpose was to establish a forum for collaboration, mutual support, and sharing ideas and expertise in the sector.
+It's purpose was to establish a forum for collaboration, mutual support, and sharing ideas and expertise in the sector.
 It is from this prize, in Carolyn's name, that we are able to celebrate someone every year who has contributed to collaboration in the sector in a transformative way, and to continue those values that Carolyn shared with so many of us.

 Rosemary’s 41 year career is underpinned by integrity, team work, and ground-breaking legal analysis before the paths had been trodden over a huge variety of work, interactions, and communication registers.
 Done from a Cambridgeshire base, first with the County Council and then for 22 years with the University of Cambridge, Rosemary has been alert to, and addressed, new areas of legal need, pioneering knowledge transfer to colleagues, the broader legal community, and clients in plain, brief, useable templates and formats, encouraging her colleagues to do the same and to critique and improve her work.
 Her goal is to enable clients to risk assess, take their decisions and avoid unpleasant surprises.